FAQs for Employees

 Your first premium is due 45 days from your COBRA election.
 Subsequent premiums are due the 1st of each month but must be postmarked no later than the 30th.
 The insurance carrier has the right to suspend your coverage between the 1st and 30th, reinstating benefits when premiums are received.

 No, you generally cannot make changes to your COBRA coverage itself.
 COBRA continuation coverage is designed to provide you with the same health insurance coverage that you had while you were an active employee.
 It is intended to be a continuation of your previous coverage, not a new enrollment opportunity.
+However, there are certain circumstances where you may have the ability to make changes to your coverage.
+These situations typically occur during open enrollment periods or if you experience a qualifying event that would allow you to change your coverage options.

 Yes, it is possible for your employer to change the insurance carrier while you are on COBRA continuation coverage.
 COBRA allows for the continuation of the same health insurance coverage that you had while you were an active employee.
 However, the employer has the ability to make changes to the insurance carrier or the specific plan offered to active employees.
+If your employer decides to change the insurance carrier, they must provide you with a comparable health insurance plan offered by the new carrier.
+The new plan should provide similar coverage and benefits as the previous plan.
+The premium cost and other terms of the coverage should also be similar to what was available before the change.

 Health Flexible Spending Accounts (FSAs) are generally not subject to COBRA continuation coverage requirements.
 COBRA primarily applies to group health plans provided by employers that offer health insurance coverage.
 Health FSAs, on the other hand, are typically considered voluntary benefits that allow employees to set aside pre-tax dollars to pay for eligible medical expenses.